Tips for New Members

 of all, our list has a message limit of 150 posts per day.

-write to the list to find out.
+to the list to find out.
 (It's pointless.)
-Instead,
+Instead, write

-write to one of the list members to see if they are receiving
+to one of the list members to see if they are receiving

 mail.
 [Return to top]